 When you turned seventeen, we replaced that loft with a three-piece oak bedroom set.
 What a treat to be able to, once again, see your eyelashes shut in a goodnight kiss.
 Your heather-hued walls, yellow quilt, and simple decor were tastefully mature, but something was missing.
 Such a lovely room, but something about this makeover felt empty.
 For months, I couldn’t grasp what might be needed to fill the void: curtains, an area rug, a lamp?

+Today, I solve the mystery.
 I open your door to say goodnight and realize what is gone.
 As if in a dream, the clock Hickory Dickory Docks and strikes nearly eighteen times.
 I’m in a daze, inhaling fragrances from your youth: berry bubble bath, crustless pb&j, sixty-four new crayons.
-I breathe in all I can remember before I deflate and ask, “Where is Mr. Bunny?”
+I breathe in all I can remember before I deflate and ask you, “Where is Mr. Bunny?”

 “That’s random,” you say but need no time to think.
 “I put him away in my closet.”

 “Oh my my!”
 I cry “Closet?
 Put Away?
 But you rarely put anything away.
 Don’t you need him?”

 “No, Mommy.
 Sorry.”
 You pat your hand to invite me to the empty space in your bed.
 I crawl in, both of us hush about Mr. Bunny’s unforeseen retirement.
 We know it’s the end of a rabbit-ears, comfort-toy era.